kaileh57/terminal-toys/README.md

 - **Controls**: Arrow keys to move, Space to place, 1 for Easy AI, 2 for Hard AI, Q to quit
 - **Features**: Play against another player or an AI with two difficulty levels.

+### 8. **Pipes Screensaver** 🚰
+Classic Windows pipes screensaver recreation.
+- **Controls**: Q to quit, + to add pipe, - to remove pipe, C to clear all, R to reset
+- **Features**: Animated colorful pipes that grow and change direction, realistic pipe connections, multiple simultaneous pipes.

 ## 📋 Requirements

 ### Windows